-12 Top-Rated Tourist Attractions in the Yarra Valley and Dandenong Ranges
+14 Top-Rated Tourist Attractions in the Dandenong Ranges

-For more than a century, the area has been one of the most rewarding weekend getaways from the city, attracting artists, nature lovers, and foodies.
-Plan your Yarra Valley itinerary and find out more about the best places to visit with our list of the top tourist attractions in the Yarra Valley and Dandenong Ranges.
+For more than a century, the Yarra Valley and the Dandenong Ranges has been one of the most rewarding weekend getaways from Melbourne.
+Learn more about the best places to visit with our list of the top tourist attractions in the Dandenong Ranges.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Healesville Sanctuary is the perfect place to check out the full range of unique Australian animals in one compact place.
 Set in a typical Australian landscape, the 30-hectare park offers tourists the opportunity to see the animals up close and personal.

 "Meet the handler" encounters include kangaroos, wombats, koalas, emus, dingoes, and platypuses, and they take place at various times throughout the day.